 The internationally acclaimed Choir of Trinity College is the flagship of Trinity’s musical life.

-The Choir is acclaimed for its collaborations with the world’s leading musicians, and each year has a busy schedule of concerts and tours across Australia and overseas.
-The Choir is noted in particular for its critically acclaimed performances in Melbourne of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012 and Jonathan Grieves-Smith in 2014.
+The Choir is acclaimed for its collaborations with the world’s leading musicians and in particular for its performances of Bach, which have included the St Matthew Passion with Jeremy Summerley in 2011, and the St John Passion with Stephen Layton in 2012, and Jonathan Grieves-Smith in 2014.